gavinhoward/bc/README.md

 	Makefile         The Makefile.
 	NOTICE.md        List of contributors and copyright owners.
-	RELEASE.md       A checklist for making a release. safe-install.sh  Safe install script from musl libc.
+	RELEASE.md       A checklist for making a release. release.sh       A script to run during the release process. safe-install.sh  Safe install script from musl libc.

 Folders: